“In quoting others, we cite ourselves.”~ Julio Cortázar

 Quotes are bite-sized nuggets of wisdom and inspiration that, in this age of information overload, provide a moment’s peaceful respite and reflection.
 A well-timed quote can unlock doorways in our hearts and minds, providing just what we need to know at the moment we read it.

-There are so many life quotes that have touched my soul.
+There are so many soul quotes that have touched my life.
 I thought I’d share a few of them with you here.

 1. “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.” ~Lao Tzu